Biden nominates Air Force general to lead NSA, Cyber Command | Law-Order

 The official confirmed a Politico report that cited an Air Force notice sent out Monday.
 Haugh is now the deputy commander of the military's U.S. Cyber Command, reporting to the current NSA and Cyber Command chief, Paul Nakasone.

-The NSA is America's electronic spy agency; Cyber Command is charged with protecting U.S. military networks from digital threats as well as hacking America's enemies.
-Haugh has served in a number of intelligence and cybersecurity roles, including as director of intelligence at Cyber Command and Deputy Commander of Joint Task Force Ares, the U.S. effort to hack Islamic State militants in the Middle East, according to his Air Force biography.
+The NSA is the U.S. electronic spy agency.
+Haugh has served in a number of intelligence and cybersecurity roles, including as director of intelligence at Cyber Command, according to his Air Force biography.

-More recently, Haugh served as commander of the Cyber National Mission Force - sometimes described as a kind of digital special operations force.
-The Senate Armed Services Committee confirmed him in his current position last year.
-Haugh has three masters' degrees, in telecommunications, joint information operations and national resource strategy.
-He was an ROTC program graduate at Pennsylvania's Lehigh University, where he majored in Russian Studies.

-The NSA, Cyber Command and the White House did not immediately respond to requests seeking comment.
+He has three masters' degrees, in telecommunications, joint information operations and national resource strategy.
+Haugh was an ROTC program graduate at Pennsylvania's Lehigh University, where he majored in Russian Studies.
+The White House did not immediately respond to a request for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)